faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

 1. The response from the model will likely indicate can't understand the hike you're referring to.
 To fix that, we can enable the model to have past conversation messages for reference.

 1. In your application, we need to add the previous prompt and response to the future prompt we are sending.
-Below the definition of the **system message**, add the following code.
+Below the definition of the **System message**, add the following code.

     **C#**: Program.cs